oracle-devrel/technology-engineering/cloud-infrastructure/ai-infra-gpu/GPU/rag-langchain-vllm-mistral/README.md

 ### Framework components

-* SitemapReader: Asynchronous sitemap reader for web.
+* **SitemapReader**: Asynchronous sitemap reader for web.
 Reads pages from the web based on their sitemap.xml.
 Other data connectors are available (Snowflake, Twitter, Wikipedia, etc.).
+In this example the site mapxml file is stored in an OCI bucket.
-* QdrantClient: Python client for the Qdrant vector search engine.
+* **QdrantClient**: Python client for the Qdrant vector search engine.
-* SentenceTransformerEmbeddings: Sentence embeddings model (from HuggingFace).
+* **SentenceTransformerEmbeddings**: Sentence embeddings model object (from HuggingFace).
 Other options include Aleph Alpha, Cohere, MistralAI, SpaCy, etc.
-* VLLM: Fast and easy-to-use LLM inference server
+* **VLLM**: Fast and easy-to-use LLM inference server.
-* Settings: Bundle of commonly used resources used during the indexing and querying stage in a LlamaIndex pipeline/application.
+* **Settings**: Bundle of commonly used resources used during the indexing and querying stage in a LlamaIndex pipeline/application.
 In this example we use global configuration.
-* QdrantVectorStore: Vector store where embeddings and docs are stored within a Qdrant collection.
+* **QdrantVectorStore**: Vector store where embeddings and docs are stored within a Qdrant collection.
-* StorageContext: Utility container for storing nodes, indices, and vectors.
+* **StorageContext**: Utility container for storing nodes, indices, and vectors.
-* VectorStoreIndex: Index built from the documents loaded in the Vector Store.
+* **VectorStoreIndex**: Index built from the documents loaded in the Vector Store.

 ### Remote Qdrant client